-The Asian Culture and Awareness Association is committed to promoting awareness about the contributions of Asians and Asian Americans.
+The Asian Culture and Awareness Association hosts a number of culture events throughout the semester in order to help foster and build awareness about Asian culture on campus.
 ACAA strives to maintain a sense of unity among the Asian-American students while inviting all students, Asian and non-Asian, to explore and cultivate their interests in Asian and Asian-American culture.
-Visit the ACAA website.

 Davidson International Association is open to all students interested in promoting cultural awareness and global interdependence.
 DIA seeks to provide a forum to address international concerns and foster greater cultural harmony.

 The French Club seeks to foster and support interest in the French language and francophone cultures among all members of the community.
-By sponsoring activities on and around campus, we hope to bring greater awareness to francophone cultures without a fluency in French.
+By sponsoring activities on and around campus, the organization hopes to bring greater awareness to francophone cultures without a fluency in French.

 MENASA is an organization that focuses on addressing political and current event topics relating to all areas of the Middle East.
 MENASA also strives to spread cultural awareness on campus through Middle Eastern-themed events and parties involving food, music, dancing, costume, and other cultural traditions from various parts of the diverse region.

-OLAS fosters and maintains a spirit of solidarity among students interested in Hispanic cultures, including but not limited to Spanish speaking countries and their descendants.
-OLAS is an all-inclusive organization committed to promoting of the uniqueness of Hispanic cultures by providing a wide range of opportunities to participate in social, cultural, and/or community service events for all students, Hispanic or non-Hispanic.
-Visit the OLAS website.
+OLAS fosters and maintains a spirit of solidarity among students interested in Latinx cultures, including but not limited to Spanish speaking countries and their descendants.
+OLAS is an all-inclusive organization committed to promoting of the uniqueness of Latinx cultures by providing a wide range of opportunities to participate in social, cultural, and/or community service events for all students.

 Unless otherwise indicated, the student organization websites listed on this page were created and are maintained by Davidson students and/or their advisers, to whom questions regarding the sites should be directed.